Carbonated Soft Drinks, or most of them, should be Avoided

 In some places they’re called sodas.
 In other places they’re called pops.
 In yet other places they’re called soda pops.
-It doesn’t matter what you call them (I call them sodas) because most of them should be avoided.
+They’re carbonated soft drinks and they should be avoided.
 I rarely drink carbonated soft drinks these days because I’m very particular about the ingredients.
 When I was much younger, I drank a lot of sodas because they were convenient and I didn’t know any better.
 The vending machines were everywhere.
 It didn’t matter which brand I preferred because it changed from month to month.
 When I got older, I realized that any soda didn’t quench my thirst enough to bother with them when I was thirsty.

 The Last Time I Drank Carbonated Soft Drinks